ttgeng233/ttgeng233.github.io/_pages/about.md

 My research interests are focused on computer vision, multi-modal learning, video understanding.
 I am also interested in multi-modal large models and embodied AI.

+Open to collaborations and academic discussions — feel free to reach out!

 <h1 id="-news">News</h1>
 <ul>